 Articles on this site contain affiliate links, meaning we may be compensated if you purchase a product or service after clicking them.
 Read our full disclosure policy here.

-In larger towns and cities, you may be able to get it fixed or buy a new one at a reasonable cost, but in more remote places, you often won’t be able to do anything until you travel elsewhere.
+In larger towns and cities, you may be able to get it fixed or buy a new one at a reasonable cost.
+In more remote places, however, you often won’t be able to do anything until you travel elsewhere.

 There’s no simple fix for dealing with a broken computer.
 Every scenario is different depending on what’s broken, the computer model, and your location.
 That being said, we’ve outlined the steps to take should the worst happen, as well as a few measures to help prevent the problem in the first place.